jagotu/BACIL/thesis_text/thesis_text.md

 While [Truffle CIL Interpreter (2020)](https://epub.jku.at/obvulihs/content/titleinfo/5473678) also implemented the CIL runtime, it chose a completely different approach, building an AST from the text representation of IL code.
 Also, as it admits in the conclusion, it "didn't focus on performance optimization of the different instructions".
 The same implementation approach was chosen by [truffleclr](https://github.com/alex4o/truffleclr).

+Is there anywhere explained why you chose bytecode style interpreter over AST?
+You could say it was part of the problem statement: is it feasible to implement .NET interpreter in one person and will using the bytecode interpreter approach pionieered by Espresso work for .NET and deliver cleaner/leaner/faster (interpreter speed) implementation than AST style interpreter already implemented by [...] and [...].

 # Theory

 ## Partial Evaluation